Lake Peipus: Economy

-The towns standing on the banks are relatively small and include Mustvee (population 1,610), Kallaste (population 1,260) and Gdov (population 4,400).
-The largest city, Pskov (population 202,000) stands on the Velikaya River, 10 km from the lake.
-Ship navigation is well developed and serves fishery, transport of goods and passengers and tourist tours.
+The towns standing on the banks are relatively small and include Mustvee (population 1610), Kallaste (population 1260) and Gdov (population 4400).
+The largest city, Pskov (population 202 000) stands on the Velikaya River, 10 km from the lake.
+Ship navigation is well developed and serves the fishery, transport of goods and passengers and tourist tours.
 The picturesque shores of the lake are a popular destination for tourism and recreation at several tourist camps and sanatoriums.

 History

 In 1242, the southern part of Lake Peipus was the site of a major historical battle in which the Teutonic Knights were defeated by Novgorod troops led by Alexander Nevsky.
 The battle is remarkable in that it was mostly fought on the frozen surface of the lake, and it is therefore called the Battle on the Ice.

 The largest city on the lake, Pskov, is also one of the oldest cities in Russia, known since at least AD 903 from a record in the Primary Chronicle of the Laurentian Codex.
-The city had a certain measure of independence even though it was dominated by its neighbours - Novgorod, Lithuania and Muscovy - and eventually incorporated in the Russian state.
+The city had a certain measure of independence even though it was dominated by its neighbours – Novgorod, Lithuania and Muscovy – and eventually incorporated in the Russian state.
 Several historical buildings remain in the city, including Mirozhsky Monastery (1156, which contains famous frescoes from the 14th to 17th centuries), Pskov Kremlin (14th to 17th centuries) with five-domed Trinity Cathedral (1682–1699), churches of Ivanovo (until 1243), Snetogorsky Monastery (13th century), Church of Basil (1413), Church of Cosmas and Damian (1462), Church of St. George (1494) and others.

 Gdov was founded in 1431 as a fortress and became a city in 1780; the only remains of the historical Gdov Kremlin are three fortress walls.
 Kallaste was founded in the 18th century by the Old Believers who had fled from the Novgorod area, and there is still a functional Russian Orthodox Old-Rite Church in the town.
 Near Kallaste, there is one of the largest surfacings of Devonian sandstone with a length of 930 m and a maximum height of 8 m, as well as several caves and one of the largest colonies of swallows in Estonia.